 We offer nets on 20, 40, 75, 80, and 160 meters operating with a mixture of SSB, CW, RTTY and PSK-31 modes.
 Check out our Net Schedule to see all we have to offer.

 We also offer many fine certificate awards for contacts made on our nets.
 See Award Certificate Images.
 The QSL cards received for these contacts may also be used to obtain ARRL and other awards, or for any other purpose you care to use them.

 The Club also has an annual convention, known as the Eyeball, where many of our members get together to renew old acquaintances or meet face to face for the first time with those they contact on our nets.
-Eyeball 2017 will be hosted by Bill Dobson (N3WD) in Upperco, MD the weekend of June 15, 16, 17.
+Eyeball 2017 was hosted by Bill Dobson (N3WD) in Upperco, MD the weekend of June 15, 16, 17.

 We invite you to explore our website and—more importantly—we invite you to join our nets.
 All of our nets operate in the US General Class portion of the amateur bands except for our 40/80m CW nets that operate in the Novice/Tech portion.
 All amateurs, domestic and DX, are invited to check in.
 We will be glad to operate split for those DX operators who are not allowed to transmit on the net frequencies.
 See Information for DX Stations.